 Here’s what’s happening Today in the 914, according to Westchester Woman:

-Stop by and check out collages, photographs, sculptures and other visual media, including her videos “An Open Book” and “100 Reasons to Eat Something,” which she worked on with other artists.
-Freedman, a Croton-on-Hudson resident, is also collaborating with other artists, by performing at a gala fundraiser, by participating in group exhibitions, and by presenting a public lecture.
+Stop by and check out collages, photographs, sculptures and other visual media, including her videos “An Open Book” and “100 Reasons to Eat Something, which she worked on with other artists.
+Freedman, a Croton-on-Hudson resident, is also collaborating with other artists at a gala fundraiser by participating in group exhibitions and by presenting a public lecture.

 You might remember Freedman as one of the 11 female artists currently featured in ArtsWestchester’s spring exhibit, SHE: Deconstructing Female Identity, who created a phenomenal performance piece that explores female identity through our clothing choices.
 You can check out Freedman’s “You Are What You Wear” exhibit through June 25 at The Exchange in White Plains through June 25.
 She’s the one holding the sign!

 She will also present an upcoming lecture OFFENSIVE: Images of Women in 20th Century Advertising on June 18 at the gallery.

 “While preparing a performance piece called ‘Is It True Blondes Have More Fun?’
 I asked female friends and acquaintances to share advertising images that they found offensive,” explains Freedman.
 “As I reviewed the shocking images they sent to me, I realized that I wanted to learn more, and I began to research the history of advertising in our country.
 In addition to an abundance of inappropriately sexualized imagery, I found a plethora of other insulting approaches to the depiction of women in the print media of the 20th century.”

 2.)
 While we love our significant others very much, no one can compare to your best friend.
 Your best friend loves you unconditionally, even when you’re a jerk.
 The relationship with your BFF is completely selfless and effortless.